Coco Coir FAQ Canada — The Basics

 Yes.
 Every Avee batch is calcium-buffered — and this is the single most important quality factor in coco coir, and the one most commonly skipped by cheap suppliers.

-Raw coconut husk grows in coastal, salty environments and naturally holds high potassium (K⁺) and sodium (Na⁺).
+Raw coconut husk grows in coastal, salty environments and naturally holds high potassium and sodium.
 When you feed unbuffered coir, the substrate steals calcium and magnesium from your nutrients before plants can absorb them.
 The result: Cal-Mag deficiency even when you're feeding correctly.

 What buffering does: A calcium solution is flushed through the coir to saturate all cation exchange sites, displacing sodium and potassium.
 After buffering, your nutrients reach your plants — not the medium.

-Avee coco coir is consistently tested at EC <0.5 mS/cm — classified as low-EC, washed coir.
+Avee coco coir is consistently tested at EC below 0.5 mS/cm — classified as low-EC, washed coir.
 This is the gold standard for hydroponic and cannabis growing in Canada.

 Electrical Conductivity (EC) measures total dissolved salt content.
-High-EC coir causes:
+High-EC coir causes nutrient absorption interference, stunted early vegetative growth, tip burn on sensitive crops, and unpredictable fertigation results season-long.

 All Avee substrates hold a stable pH of 5.5–6.8 — the optimal range for nutrient availability in soilless and hydroponic cultivation.